- The crowner of V for Vendetta, has to be after V's done temporarily shrugging off several bullets.

 - Also, the dominoes scene in which all the tension builds towards the end, and the government slowly loses control of

 the citythe country.
 Ah, hell, the whole movie, too.

 - Um?
 The ending?
 PARLIAMENT BLOWING UP to the 1812 OVERTURE?!?!?!?

 - How about the Vs all taking off their masks, and they're all people who've died.
 Yeah, it's SYMBOLISMOMFGBRILLIANT!!!1, but it's awesome SYMBOLISMOMFGBRILLIANT!!!1.

 - The fact that Hugo Weaving didn't need a shred of face time and still knocked the acting ball out of the park with his performance; witty and childish most of the time, yet terrifying the next.

 - One of the corrupt policemen gun down a child for wearing a V mask.
-An angry mob shows up and one guy beats the bastard's head in with a wrench.
+An angry mob shows up and one guy beats the bastard's head in with a shovel.

 - The crowner?
 This event gave the necessary push for a full-scale revolution!